EnyaHermite/SPH3D-GCN/README.md

     python s3dis_block2index_with_overlap.py
     ```
 ### Merging
-The datasets are trained and tested with small blocks.
+The datasets are trained and tested with split blocks.
 We merge them back into complete scenes using functions under the folder ***post-merging*** in Matlab.
 ```
 post-merging/scannet_merge.m
 post-merging/s3dis_merge.m